Member Rights and Responsibilities

 - Access preventive services.

 - Treat your PCP(s) and their staff with kindness and respect.

-- Provide your PCP(s) with accurate and complete medical information.
+- Provide your PCP(s), practitioners, providers and First Choice with accurate and complete medical information.

 - Follow the prescribed treatment of care recommended by the provider or let the provider know the reasons the treatment cannot be followed as soon as possible.